 Oregon’s unexpected bye into the second round seemingly helped them as they toppled 2-seed Iowa.
 The Ducks’ season came to an end, however, in the next round as USC took them down.

 Upsets in the Nos.
 7 and 10 matchups are not rare, but blowouts certainly are.
 In 2017, No. 7 seed South Carolina blew away No. 10 Marquette 93-73 on its way to the Final Four.
-In 2015, No. 7 Iowa throttled No. 10 Davidson 83-52.
-Most recently in 2019, Southern Conference champion Wofford walked over Seton Hall 84-68 as a 3-point favorite.
+In 2015, No. 7 Iowa throttled No. 10 Davidson 83-52 and in 2019, Southern Conference champion Wofford walked over Seton Hall 84-68 as a 3-point favorite.
+The 2023 tournament results saw Penn State shock Texas A&M with a 76-59 victory, easily covering the spread.

 There has been only one tournament in the past 34 years in which No. 7 seeds were swept by 10 seeds (1999), according to NCAA.com.
 The current streak almost ended in 2010 but Brigham Young survived as the final No. 7 seed, edging Florida 99-92.